Pastor Neil V. Travis

 Reverend Travis attended classes at the Southern Baptist Church Bible School and the Potomac River Baptist Association, working towards a bachelor’s degree in Christian Counseling.
 He is a member of Men’s Rapp, a collective group of men who work to promote and enhance the development of Christian men.
 Prior to the Covid pandemic, Reverend Travis would often join other local Pastors on the 3rd Friday of the month to share the Word of God at the Central Union Mission Men’s Shelter in Washington, DC.

 Reverend Travis is a retired social worker, having served in Washington, DC for over 30 years in the capacities of Director for a boy’s group home, Community Case Manager for the elderly, and Discharge Planner in several long-term care facilities.
 In 1996, Reverend Travis heard God’s calling to preach the Gospel of Jesus Christ.
 After the calling was confirmed to him on several occasions, he preached his initial sermon in May of 2005 at Greater St. Paul Baptist Church and was licensed to preach the Gospel of Jesus Christ wherever and whenever he is called.
 Under the guidance of the late Pastor Floyd L. Patterson, who challenged him to not only build physical muscles but to also build spiritual muscles, he was ordained on December 8, 2018.
 Reverend Travis desires to use his spiritual gifts, talents, skills and life experiences to serve the Lord.

 Reverend Travis has been married to his college sweetheart, Brenda, since 1985.
-They have one son, three daughters and a host of grandchildren.
+They have one son, three daughters and a host of grand and great-grandchildren.